antti-heino/devops-kubernetes/README.md

 # devops-kubernetes
-repo for devops for kubernetes course
+repo for devops with kubernetes course